ayepRahman/ethereum_solidity_tutorial/README.md

 2. Stack

-- Holds local variables defined inside fucntuions fi they are not reference types (e.g. int);
+- Holds local variables defined inside function if they are not reference types (e.g. int, uint);
 - Free to be used (does not cost gas)

 3. Memory